Errorname/prisma-multi-tenant/docs/examples/nexus/README.md

-# Nexus Example for Prisma-multi-tenant
+# Nexus example for Prisma-multi-tenant

 This is an example project to run Nexus with the Prisma-multi-tenant plugin.
 (See also the tutorial "[Adding multi-tenancy to your Nexus app](/docs/integrations/Nexus.md)")